yksyashwant/terraformNotes/learn-terraform-docker-container/README.md

-Now we've installed Terraform, we can provision an NGINX server in less than a minute using Docker on Mac.
-I tried this on my mac but the same script will work for windows and unix as well.

 Prerequisite : Docker and terraform shouild be installed on your local machine

 step.
 1. Crearte a working dirtectory named  learn-terraform-docker-container